mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Production code is optimized for maintainability.
 Test code is optimized for readability.
 They're overlapping qualities, but there's a subtle distinction.
 The reason it's so easy for good developers to fail to adjust their techniques is that the design goals *seem* the same.

-Your architect might defend his decision to build steel and concrete walls by reassuring you that strong walls are important for any building.
-While that's true, it neglects the fact that strong walls are much more important to skyscrapers than vacation homes.

-Think back to the skyscraper architect on the beach.
-Structural integrity is important for both beach houses and skyscrapers.
-Your architect might claim that it needed steel and concrete walls because that provides structural integrity, and skyscrapers and beach houses both need structural integrity.
 While that's true, you probably recognize that your beach house walls don't need to support 200 tons of building on top of them, and you would have traded away some of that wall strength in favor of floor-to-ceiling windows to give you nice views of the water.

 Production code and test code have different engineering tradeoffs because they have different goals.